I am currently a first year PhD student at the University of Illinois at Urbana-Champaign.

-I am currently a senior studying Computer Science and Discrete Mathematics and Logic at Carnegie Mellon University.
+I was formerly an undergraduate studying Computer Science and Discrete Mathematics and Logic at Carnegie Mellon University.

 My area of interest is theoretical computer science, in particular, algorithms and combinatorial optimization used to solve real world problems.
 As an undergraduate, I worked with Professor R. Ravi on projects relating to algorithm design for recommendation system diversification and student-question ranking problems.
 During the summer of 2018, I worked with Professor Samir Khuller on fair clustering algorithms.